jcoreNL/spring-4.3-exam-notes/README.md

 ## Aspect oriented programming

 ### What is the concept of AOP?
 Which problem does it solve?
+Aspect Oriented Programming solves the problem of crosscutting concerns, which are concerns that are mostly scattered throughout an application because the same concept applies to many parts of the code.
+With AOP these concerns can be centralized which decreases clutter and code scattering.

 ### What is a pointcut, a join point, an advice, an aspect, weaving?
 - Pointcut: a predicate that matches join points.
 Advice is associated with a pointcut expression and runs at any join